 Response: [Format: list, paragraph, table, email...].

-Concrete example
+Concrete Example

-Objective: Write the course launch announcement email.
+Objective: Write the launch announcement email.

 Tone: Enthusiastic but not aggressive.
 Create urgency without artificial pressure.

-4. The APE formula
+4. The APE Formula

 - A — Action: The action to perform